10th Anniversary Central Asian Leadership Programme on Environment for Sustainable Development

 The main objective of the OSCE Training Course is to increase capacity of leaders and water professionals in Central Asia in gender-sensitive water governance.
 It will mainly focus on water diplomacy methods and tools, international water law, the role of multi-level water governance in peacebuilding, mainstreaming gender into benefit-sharing and regional integration approaches.
 The OSCE Training Course, as part of the OSCE project “Women, Water Management and Conflict Prevention – Phase II”, is intended to be conducted distinctly from CALP, therefore it will include additional selection criteria for the participants.

-We welcome advanced professionals from Central Asia and Afghanistan, working in state, non-governmental, academic and green business sectors.
+We welcome advanced professionals from Central Asia and Afghanistan from 28 to 45 years old, working in state, non-governmental, academic and green business sectors.
 The mandatory condition is a gender balance: 50% of the participants are women.

 Participation is free of charge; selection is based on open competition, and for civil servants’ – via official nominations.
 The Programme organizers will cover air travel, accommodation, meals and transfer in Almaty for participants living outside Almaty.